vzachari/IronSmithQSM/README.md

 a) Create QSM maps from GRE DICOM images using the MEDI toolbox **(see section 7 for details)** .
 b) Align MPR/MEMPR T1 images to QSM maps and then segment them into 87 ROIs **(ROI list in section 8)** using freesurfer.
-c) Extract QSM based iron concentration from these ROIs and format the output into easy to read tables.
+c) Filter outlier voxels from these ROIs, extract QSM based iron concentration, and format the output into easy to read tables.
-d) Calculate SNR for each ROI as a measure of quality control for QSM in an easy to read table.
+d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM in an easy to read table.
-e) Warp QSM and aligned MPR/MEMPR to MNI152 1mm space for voxelwise analyses.
+e) Warp QSM and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
 f) Process single or multiple participants at a time.

 ## 1) Software requirements: